khanhgdao/AI_Agent_ARC_Puzzle/README.md

 ## How to Run
+Refer to jupyter notebook file:
+- Install the missing packages if needed, via pip
-Run the cells in jupyter notebook file:
+- Run the cells in the notebook
 - Specify the number of puzzles you want to visualize through NUM_VISUALISATION_PUZZLES parameter